-A: At this time, those who cannot or choose not to wear a mask should not attend events at the theater for their safety and the safety of those around them.
+A: At this time, those who cannot or choose not to wear a mask should not attend events at the venue for their safety and the safety of those around them.

 Q: Can I get a refund for my postponed or cancelled show tickets?

 A: In the instance where a show is postponed, your ticket will be valid for the rescheduled date.
-If a show is cancelled, you will be able to donate the cost of your ticket or request a full refund.
+If the rescheduled date doesn't work for you, you will be able to donate the cost of your ticket or request a full refund.

 A: Season events will be announced individually with ticket sales to follow.
 Tickets can be purchased online, over the phone at (920) 208-3243 and in person at 826 N 8th Street.
-The ticket office is now open Mondays and Wednesdays 12 - 4 p.m.
+The ticket office will open in spring.
 Masks are required.

 If you have additional questions, please contact us at firstname.lastname@example.org.
 Please remember this is a learning process for us all and many adjustments will be made along the way.
 Thank you in advance for your patience and understanding.